williamsca/bargaining-upzone/README.md

 ## Meetings
+Kyle Butts (9/14/2023)
+- Not impressed with DiD with continuous treatment (pre-reform proffer rates) because it will be correlated with unobservable county characteristics.
+What about pre-reform area of agricultural land?

 Julie (9/6/2023)
-"All durable goods monopolist papers wind up being about intertemporal price discrimination."
+- "All durable goods monopolist papers wind up being about intertemporal price discrimination."

-Reform bites due to "stochastic court enforcement"
+- Reform bites due to "stochastic court enforcement"

-Dynamics are key -- need to explain why upzoning happens when it does, or make a strong case why a static analysis is sufficient.
+- Dynamics are key -- need to explain why upzoning happens when it does, or make a strong case why a static analysis is sufficient.

 1. Need to know if commercial/office/industrial uses are complements or substitutes for residential.
 Check what happens after PRA16 and see Matt Gentzkow.
 2. Draft questions for Cailinn Slattery to fix ideas; once you are further along, consider asking for a meeting.